BRICS summit: Countries aiding terrorists should be identified as guilty, says PM Narendra Modi

 “We need to ensure that countries aiding and abetting terrorists are identified as guilty,” Modi said.
 “The problem needs to be dealt with unitedly.”

+Modi’s remarks on terrorism were endorsed by Russian President Vladimir Putin, who was chairing the summit, according to the Hindustan Times.
+He said that some countries were like the “black sheep of the family”, adding that the world cannot afford any complacency in dealing with problems such as terrorism and the coronavirus pandemic.

-He also pitched the Indian government’s Atma Nirbhar Bharat Abhiyan as a “massive reform process”.
+The prime minister also pitched the Indian government’s Atma Nirbhar Bharat Abhiyan as a “massive reform process”.
 “This campaign is rooted to the belief that a self-reliant and resilient India can emerge as a force multiplier for post-Covid global economy,” he said.
+On India and South Africa’s call for waiving off intellectual property rights for Covid-19 vaccines, Modi sought the support of the member countries for the initiative.

 He claimed that India’s contribution to the global value chain can be gauged from the fact that the country’s pharma sector exported medicines to over 150 nations during the coronavirus crisis.
 “Our vaccine manufacturing and distribution capabilities too will serve humanity in the same manner,” he asserted.